RTEMS/rtems-docs/user/start/basics.rst

 ==================

 Project specific sandboxes let you have a number of projects running in parallel with each project in its own sandbox.
-You simlpy have a prefix per project and under that prefix you create a simple yet repeatable structure.
+You simply have a prefix per project and under that prefix you create a simple yet repeatable structure.

-As an exapmle lets say I have a large disk mounted under :file:`/bd` for *Big Disk*.
+As an example lets say I have a large disk mounted under :file:`/bd` for *Big Disk*.
 As ``root`` create a directory called ``projects`` and give the directory suitable permissions to be writable by you as a user.